gchq/gaffer-doc/src/main/resources/user/walkthrough/TheBasics.md

 ${SIMPLE_STORE_PROPERTIES}

 This contains information specific to the actual instance of the Store you are using.
-Refer to the documentation for your chosen store for the configurable properties.e.g ${MAP_USER_GUIDE}.
+Refer to the documentation for your chosen store for the configurable properties, e.g ${MAP_USER_GUIDE}.
 The important property is 'gaffer.store.class' this tells Gaffer the type of store you wish to use to store your data.

 #### Accumulo store properties